Colleges by Location

 Need-based

-113 students acquired some form of need-based financial aid.
+There were 130 students who got need-based financial aid of any kind.
 Need-based college-administered scholarship and grant aid at Thomas Aquinas College - New England is available to international students.
-The total number of students (including freshmen) who were determined to have financial need was found to be 126.
-The students of Thomas Aquinas College - New England received the -institutional need-based aid in the amount of $1,800,786, and external in the amount of $13,261.
+The overall number of students (including freshmen) who were determined to have financial need was 139.
+The students of Thomas Aquinas College - New England received the -institutional need-based aid in the amount of $2,087,104, and external in the amount of $10,800.

 Non-Need Based

-10 students, including freshmen, received institutional non-need-based scholarship or grant aid at this institution in 2025.
-Institutional help in the form of non-need-based scholarships or grants was given to 2 full-time freshmen.
-The total amount of non-need-based institutional scholarships/grants was $78,788.
+Institutional non-need-based scholarships or grants were given to 12 students overall (including freshmen) at Thomas Aquinas College - New England in 2025.
+Institutional grants or scholarships that are not based on financial need were given to 3 full-time freshman.
+The total amount of institutional scholarships and awards that were not based on financial need was $35,619.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
-The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $12,039 USD.
+The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $57,465 USD.

 Faculty